Coldcard/ckbunker/docs/policy.md

 If no rules are defined, then no PSBT will be signed.
 This can be useful for text message signing applications.
-On the other hand, an empty rule, allows any transaction to be signed, so be careful!
+On the other hand, a single empty rule, allows any transaction to be signed, so be careful!

 ### Max Transaction Amount